chetanpalde/nlp_pipeline/README.md

 #NLP-Pipeline

-The provided repository contains the following three folders:
+The provided repository contains the following two folders:
 #1. nlp_pipeline_apis
 	Provides APIs in the play framework.
 These APIs are built in Java.
-#2. nlp_pipeline_jar
-	Provides nlp_pipeline.jar file which can be imported in your project.
-#3. nlp_pipeline_sourcecode
+#2. nlp_pipeline_sourcecode
-	Provides the source code for the nlp_pipeline.jar.
+	Provides the source code for the NLP_pipeline project in Java.

 #The above projects provides variours APIs related to NLP.
 We have provided following APIs to our users:
 	1.Sentence Splitter